register-dynamics/register-dynamics.co.uk/what-we-do-new.md

 - template: call-to-action
   link_type: contact
   button: Get in touch
-  intro: Ready to talk or have a question about a data challenge you need help with?
+  intro: 'Ready to talk or have a question for us?  '
   link: ''
 published: false